 Debt.
 Our use of variable rate debt and any forecasted issuances of fixed rate debt expose us to interest rate risk.
 Therefore, from time to time, we use interest rate derivatives to hedge interest rate risk associated with anticipated interest payments and, in certain cases, outstanding debt instruments.
-All of PAA's senior notes are fixed rate notes and thus are not subject to interest rate risk.
-PAA's variable rate debt outstanding at March 31, 2024, approximately \$540 million, was subject to interest rate resets that generally range from less than one week to approximately one month.
+All of our senior notes are fixed rate notes and thus are not subject to interest rate risk.
+Our variable rate debt outstanding at March 31, 2024, approximately \$540 million, was subject to interest rate resets that generally range from less than one week to approximately one month.
 The average interest rate on variable rate debt that was outstanding during the three months ended March 31, 2024 was 5.8%, based upon rates in effect during such period.
 The fair value of our interest rate derivatives was a net asset of \$68 million as of March 31, 2024.
 A 10% increase in the forward SOFR curve as of March 31, 2024 would have resulted in an increase of \$18 million to the fair value of our interest rate derivatives.
-A 10% decrease in the forward SOFR curve as of March 31, 2024 would have resulted in a decrease of \$18 million to the fair value of our interest rate derivatives.
 See Note 7 to our Condensed Consolidated Financial Statements for a discussion of our interest rate risk hedging activities.

 Series B Preferred Units.
-Distributions on PAA's Series B preferred units accumulate and are payable quarterly in arrears on the 15th day of February, May, August and November.
-Distributions on PAA's Series B preferred units accumulate based on the applicable three-month SOFR, plus certain adjustments.
-Based upon the Series B preferred units outstanding at March 31, 2024 and the liquidation preference of \$1,000 per unit, a change of 100 basis points in interest rates would increase or decrease the annual distributions on PAA's Series B preferred units by approximately \$8 million.
-See Note 11 to our Consolidated Financial Statements included in Part IV of our 2023 Annual Report on Form 10-K for additional information regarding PAA's Series B preferred unit distributions.
+Distributions on the Series B preferred units accumulate and are payable quarterly in arrears on the 15th day of February, May, August and November.
+Distributions on the Series B preferred units accumulate based on the applicable three-month SOFR, plus certain adjustments.
+Based upon the Series B preferred units outstanding at March 31, 2024 and the liquidation preference of \$1,000 per unit, a change of 100 basis points in interest rates would increase or decrease the annual distributions on the Series B preferred units by approximately \$8 million.
+See Note 11 to our Consolidated Financial Statements included in Part IV of our 2023 Annual Report on Form 10-K for additional information regarding our Series B preferred unit distributions.